mravi121299/jenkinstest/README.md

-Note
-All tghe requirements are given below:
+Note: All tghe requirements are given below: